zuhafa/breast-cancer-mri-classification/README.md

 **Important**: This AI-powered tool is designed for research and educational purposes only.
 It is not intended to provide medical diagnosis.
 Always consult with qualified healthcare professionals for medical advice and diagnosis.

-## Support

-For issues and questions:
-- Open an issue on GitHub
-- Contact: [zuha200528@gmail.com]

 ## Acknowledgments